Till the World Ends: Live performances and cover versions

 Spears first performed "Till the World Ends" at Rain Nightclub in the Palms Casino Resort on March 25, 2011.
 After performances of "Hold It Against Me" and "Big Fat Bass", Spears appeared wearing a black latex bodysuit covered in red lights and surrounded by her dancers, while the stage was filled with ladders and LED lighting.
 At the end, she ascended the ladders and ended up on a platform, gyrating from above the room.
 As fireworks lit the stage, Spears danced and tossed her hair as the song closed.
 She also taped performances of "Hold It Against Me", "Big Fat Bass" and "Till the World Ends" at the Bill Graham Civic Auditorium on March 27, 2011, that aired on Good Morning America on March 29, 2011.
 The same day, Spears performed the set on Jimmy Kimmel Live!.
 On May 22, 2011, she briefly performed the song at the Billboard Music Awards in the MGM Grand Garden Arena.
 After Minaj performed "Super Bass", she started to sing the rap verse of the Femme Fatale Remix.
 Spears emerged onstage for the chorus and performed alongside Minaj and her back up dancers while walking to a minor stage.

 Spears also performed "Till the World Ends" at the Femme Fatale Tour (2011).
 At the end of "Toxic", she goes below the stage and returns wearing a black sparkly bodysuit for "Till the World Ends".
 Halfway through the performance, Minaj appears on the backdrops rapping her verse of the Femme Fatale Remix of the song.
 She also joined Spears to perform the verse in select cities.
 After the song changes back to the original version, Spears starts flying in a platform with giant angel wings.
 The show ends with Spears and her dancers thanking the audience, as confetti falls and the "Femme Fatale" sign is lowered onstage.
 Jason L. Nelson of The Beaver County Times said that "encore hits 'Toxic' and 'Till the World Ends' kept the crowd beaming."
 Spears also performed the song as part of the encore section from her Las Vegas residency Britney: Piece of Me.
 At the end of the performance, Spears ascended into the back of the stage in a globe-cage.
-Mirroring the setlist of her Las Vegas residency, "Till The World Ends" is also the encore of Britney: Live in Concert, with Spears leaving the stage after performing "(You Drive Me) Crazy" for a few minutes, and then returning to perform the song as the encore.
+Mirroring the setlist of her Las Vegas residency, "Till the World Ends" is also the encore of Britney: Live in Concert, with Spears leaving the stage after performing "(You Drive Me) Crazy" for a few minutes, and then returning to perform the song as the encore.

 During the Pink Friday Tour, Nicki Minaj included "Till the World Ends" as an interlude.

-Kesha performed the song on select dates as part of her setlist on the Kesha and the Creepies: Fuck the World Tour.
+Kesha performed the song on select dates as part of her setlist on the Kesha and the Creepies: Fuck the World Tour in 2016, as well as the Only Love Tour in 2023.

 Electronicore band I See Stars covered the song as a track for the Punk Goes Pop Volume 4 compilation.